open/close all folders

 - Spanner in the Works: Her plan to keep the children and the Cures in the dream world get derailed by two people: Nozomi and Yumeta.
 Nozomi's the first one to realize that she's in a dream world and ultimately rejects it, leading to the other trapped Cures to follow suit and when Yumeta sees what his weakness has done, his sorrowful wail awakens the children to the dangers at hand and their own wails are what ultimately free the Cures.

 - Youkai: A fairy of the Land of Dream, identified as Baku.
 Though not exactly tapir-like, her tail transform into a vacuum cleaner similar to tapir nose that suck the Nightmare.

 Voiced by: Masako NozawaPersonification of nightmare who undiscriminately attack anyone in the Land of Dream.
 Maamu uses them as her soldiers to repel the Cures in their quest to save the trapped children.

 - Big Bad Ensemble: With Maamu, they seem like her dragon, but they're really a separate force that she manipulates.
 When they stop listening to her, they go on a rampage.

-- Killer Rabbit: The Nightmares are green stuffed teddy bears, who have pretty comical - but no less dangerous - arsenals like self-issued whack-a-mole, throwing coconuts, giant mecha, and bright blue spaceship, all while speaking only in somewhat adorable Pokémon Speak and do funny gestures.
+- Killer Rabbit: The Akumu are green stuffed teddy bears, who have pretty comical - but no less dangerous - arsenals like self-issued whack-a-mole, throwing coconuts, giant mecha, and bright blue spaceship, all while speaking only in somewhat adorable Pokémon Speak and do funny gestures.

 - Generic Doomsday Villain: They are less a character, and more a literal force of nature.
 Even after the Cures win, they still continue to exist the Land of Dream making chaos.